GetMetaMap/metamap-android-sdk/docs/metamap_android_sdk.md

 ### Example: Set the Language Code for Spain

-To set the language code for Spain to Spanish, we would set the `fixedLanguage` parameter to `es" `
+To set the language code for Spain to Spanish, we would set the `fixedLanguage` parameter to `es`

 **Java**